 Suzy also becomes exceedingly jealous of Copper’s relationship with Henry, a Russian count, who is a friend of Carmel Snow, editor-in-chief of the American edition of Harper’s Bazaar.
 Although Copper does little to encourage him, Henry falls in love with her and proposes to her with the assurance he’ll do nothing to curb her freedom.
 Copper isn’t sure she even loves Henry but when he disappears on a mission, she realises she’s loved him for awhile and accepts his proposal when he returns.

-After Copper’s marriage, we finally get to see Dior come into his own but it is so near the end of the book, there’s not much time to spend on his creativity.
+After Copper’s marriage, we finally get to see Dior come into his own but it is so near the end of the book there’s not much time to spend on his creativity.
 When Dior launched his New Look collection, it caused a sensation as the designs incorporated a large amount of material that was considered wasteful in war-torn Paris.
-By the way, the phrase New Look was credited to Carmel Snow, but guess who gave it to her in the book?
+By the way, in reality the phrase New Look was credited to Carmel Snow but guess who gave it to her in the book?
 What would we do without Copper?

 It’s a shame the book finished with the release of the collection because the afterword proves there was so much more to the story as Gabriel relates how Dior’s designs were too expensive for the average woman but cheaper ones started appearing in boutiques within days.
 The collection was also ill-received in places like New York which was hoping Paris’ days as the fashion capital of the world had been ended by the war, however Dior had proved otherwise.